 Part of the ritual of a trip to the flicks is a gawk at departing viewers as the lights come up and the credits roll.
 It used to be an unconscious reflex, curiosity to see who else the film appealed to without processing it too finely.
 But this evening, the descent of young lads two by two-steps at a time is impossible to ignore.
-They’re of the generation that wasn’t born during The Conflict.
+They’re of a generation that weren’t born during The Conflict.
 Yet here they are, quietly absorbing a documentary on Hunger Striker, Bobby Sands.
-Like Sands needs any introduction….
+Like Sands needs any introduction.

 The newly released documentary 66 Days is compelling viewing chronicling the turbulent period of Sands’s physical demise and corresponding rise of his political determination.
 It does so while unpicking the competing perspectives of those who considered him a freedom fighter with unflinching conviction against others who categorised him and his comrades as terrorists.
 All the while transcending firm conclusions by illuminating the contradictions and hypocrisies of violence directed towards others alongside feats of self-sacrifice (something the IRA were not generally known for).
 Contractions that propel a handful of individuals into the universally recognised iconography of the oppressed.
-An enigmatic few with an ability to attract derision and admiration, often simultaneously.
+An enigmatic few with a rare ability to attract derision and admiration, often simultaneously.

 For all its success at even-handedness, and impressive line-up of talking heads, it is a struggle to ignore the film’s lack of female voices.
 According to director, Brendan J Byrne, the women he ‘wanted’ (Sands’s sisters, Bernadette McAliskey) declined to participate.
 When pressed for a comment on Twitter, Byrne responded:

 “..I know but it was mainly a war fought by men… Inserting a female voice for the sake of it felt tokenistic to me”

-To this viewer, the inclusion of women wouldn’t have been any more tokenistic than having Fintan O’Toole as the main analyst could be seen as a tactical effort to give the film broader respectability.
+To this viewer, the inclusion of women would not have felt any more tokenistic than having Fintan O’Toole as the main analyst could be seen as a tactical effort to give the film broader respectability.
 Instead there is an entire male cast of historians, commentators, former politicians, and political analysts.